 It’s nice to get a brand-new car every few years, and both leasing and buying your car can put the latest model on your driveway with fixed monthly payments and include the peace of mind of the manufacturer’s warranty.
 We’ve explored some examples too, and leasing a car, for 2-4 years can sometimes cost you less overall than buying it outright or financing with PCP finance.
 More people are starting to choose to lease a car instead of buy it, but which is right for you?

 Leasing vs PCP finance

 Over 80% of new car buyers choose to drive away their new car by using either PCP finance or Leasing – also known as Personal Contract Hire.
 We’re going to compare the two options, so what are the main differences?

 Personal Contract Purchase (PCP)

 For an initial deposit and subsequent monthly payments you can finance a vehicle on a PCP agreement.
 At the end of your term you have the option to return the vehicle or buy it outright for a single lump sum called a balloon payment.

 Similarly, for an initial deposit and subsequent monthly payments you can hire a vehicle for a set time period on a leasing agreement.
 At the end of the term you simply hand the vehicle back to the dealer, but you won’t be given the opportunity to purchase it.

 Let’s look at some example numbers

 We’ve looked at five of the most popular SUV’s on the market today to help illustrate the point that you should consider leasing as one option for driving away in your new car!
-These are just example calculations – you should ask the dealer for tailored quotes to compare if you choose to buy.
+These are just example calculations with prices correct at the time of publishing – you should ask the dealer for tailored quotes to compare if you choose to buy.